python/cpython/Doc/library/dis.rst

 .. class:: Bytecode(x, *, first_line=None, current_offset=None)

-   Analyse the bytecode corresponding to a function, method, string of source code, or a code object (as returned by :func:`compile`).
+   Analyse the bytecode corresponding to a function, generator, method, string of source code, or a code object (as returned by :func:`compile`).

    This is a convenience wrapper around many of the functions listed below, most notably :func:`get_instructions`, as iterating over a